ItsMitlit/Maleficium/README.md

-# MCLegacies: Vampires & More!
+# Maleficium: Vampires & More!
-Welcome to MCLegacies!
+Welcome to Maleficium!
 This mod gives players the ability to become vampires with various different abilities, buffs, and debuffs.
-Please be patient with me and aware that this mod is in **early beta** and I'm uploading this to get [feedback](https://github.com/ItsMitlit/MCLegacies/issues) and possible [contributions](https://github.com/ItsMitlit/MCLegacies) so that I can make a better finished product.
+Please be patient with me and aware that this mod is in **early beta** and I'm uploading this to get [feedback](https://github.com/ItsMitlit/Maleficium/issues) and possible [contributions](https://github.com/ItsMitlit/Maleficium) so that I can make a better finished product.

 ## Features
 - This mod adds the ability to become a vampire `/setspecies vampire` with various different abilities.
 Other species such as **werewolves** and **witches** will be introduced in future updates.